 Confederate Stamp and Postal History Exhibits

-This page offers an ever increasing selection of Confederate stamp and postal history exhibit pages, most award winning and some strictly informative.
+This page offers an ever-increasing selection of Confederate and Civil War stamp and postal history exhibit pages, most award-winning and some strictly informative.
 All are helpful to your understanding of the Confederate postal system.
 I hope they educate you, inspire you, and give you pleasure.

 If you have a .pdf file of your exhibit, past or present, that you'd like to share, please let me know.
 If you have image files, I can work with that too.
 My thanks to Mike O'Reilly for converting some of the image files to .pdf single document format and to Tom Lera for the London 2015 show floor photo.